McIntireEvan/math-stories/_posts/2020-05-10-metric-spaces.md

 1. A point has distance 0 from itself.
 2. Two points have the same distance from each other.
 3. A direct path will always have the shortest distance.
-This expression is also known as the Triangle Inequlity.
+This expression is also known as the Triangle Inequality.

 These are all reasonable requirements for a distance function, and it's not too hard to show that normal Euclidean distance ($$d_e (a, b) = \sqrt{(a_x - b_x)^2 + (a_y - b_y)^2}$$ in the 2d plane) follows all these rules.
 Try it!

 From these axioms, we can derive that $$d(x, y) \geq 0$$ in just a few steps.
-I also reccomend that you try showing this!
+I also recommend that you try showing this!

 We can also define Metrics for Elliptic[^3] and Hyperbolic[^4] geometry, but the definitions are hard to parse and I'd like to focus on other things.
 Follow the links in the footnotes for good explorations of their metrics.